2022 Investment Plan and Transport 2050: 10-Year Priorities

 • I noticed upgrades to BRT for the existing R2 and R5 routes.
 I was wondering what the plans were for the R4 and what the future plans are for the R4 route.

-George asked about 2 years ago
+George asked over 2 years ago

 The 10-Year Priorities will be increasing bus service to reduce wait times and overcrowding on most routes in the region, including the R4.
 Also, additional transit planning study on the long-term needs of the 41st/49th Ave corridor will determine what future upgrades are needed.